salma-emara/aps105-book/textbook/chapters/chapter04-loops/nested-loops.md

 We can use a loop to repeat the action of printing lines.
 For each line, we can use another loop to repeat the action of printing stars.
 In every line, we can print out the number of stars that is equal to the line number.

 **Step 3: Decompose into steps.** We can decompose the problem into two parts.
 The first part is to print out the number of stars that is equal to the line number.
 The second part is to print out the number of lines.
+The first part can be decomposed into the following steps:

 1. Initialize a variable `line` to $1$.
 2. Print out the number of stars that is equal to the line number.